instnt-inc/instnt-android-sdk/README.md

 ```

 2. Next, upload the attachment.
 The document verification has an auto-upload feature which is turned on by default.
 It uploads the image to Instnt cloud storage once the image gets captured successfully.
+If you donot want autoUpload to be on, upload attachment method on InstntSDK interface to initiate the upload.

 Following sample code demonstrates the upload attachment process: